 For more details & explanations see at the end where we include images and detailed pricing for each item.

-CPSM is best suited for those who are experienced & well-versed with procurement principles and looking for mainly taking the exams directly without studying in depth, not because they don’t need to, but because they already know most about procurement skills & competences.
+CPSM is best suited for those who are experienced & familiar with procurement principles, looking for mainly taking the exams directly without studying in depth, not because they don’t need to, but because they already know most about procurement skills & competences.

 MCIPS stands for Member of Chartered Institute of Purchasing & Supply.
 It's awarded after completing Level 6 which is a Professional Diploma.

 There are 5 levels of learning and each level has multi-topics and exam for each topic so that to achieve MCIPS certification.
 Out of these, there are 3 entry levels - level 2, 3 & 4.

 Those with experience can start at Level 4, but those who are new would likely start at level 2 or 3.